WWE’s Superstar Shakeup, Ranking All The Raw Moves Made So Far [Opinion]

 WWE’s Superstar Shakeup is well under way, and the results so far have been interesting, but perhaps not as exciting as fans had hoped for.
 After all, we were teased with John Cena jumping brands, so it was hard to live up to something that big for the rest of the night.

 Still, we’ll find out a few more changes on SmackDown to get a better picture of what the long-term future of the company will look like.
-But for now, let’s take a look at all the incoming talent to Raw and rank them based on predicting how well they’ll do in their new home.
+However, for now, let’s take a look at all the incoming talent to Raw and rank them based on predicting how well they’ll do in their new home.

 10. David Otunga